cburgelab/RBNS_pipeline/README.md

 Welcome to the repository for RNA Bind-N-Seq Analysis!

 The RBNS pipeline is a set of bioinformatics tools to analyze data from high-throughput sequencing experiments of protein-bound RNAs.
+The current version includes read splitting, calculation of kmer frequencies and enrichments, QC metrics, production of motif sequence logos, and RNA secondary structure analysis.
+Incorporation of functions to compute presence of bipartite motifs & flanking nucleotide context preferences are forthcoming.

 ## Installation